-Free Daily & Weekly Glasgow Herald, Evening Times, The National and Inside Soap Readings On Your Computer Today
+Free Daily & Weekly Glasgow Herald, Glasgow Times, The National and Inside Soap Readings On Your Computer Today

 The above links will take you directly to the latest stream of each title.
 If you are listening on a computer or on your mobile phone you will need to press the play button on the player or use the fast forward or rewind buttons.